briandipalma/spa-2014/workshop_part1.md

 	The containing promise won't resolve until the promise returned in the `then` resolves.
 	And when it does resolve it will resolve with the value of the promise returned in the `then`.

+	You can log the returned data by chaining onto the error handling from the previous step.

+	`Promise.prototype.catch(onRejected)`
+	> Appends a rejection handler callback to the promise, and returns a new promise resolving to the return value
+	> of the callback if it is called, or to its original fulfillment value if the promise is instead fulfilled.

 7. Make your async code look synchronous

 	You can combine promises with generators to write asynchronous